 The newer Jaybird packs 6mm drivers that do their best in delivering a rich and full sound quality complete with deep bass.
 Users seem to love the sound quality of these gym earphones.
-The sound quality alone has been rated around 4.5-stars out of 5 on Amazon.

 Like the Jaybird Run, the Vista also doesn’t come with active noise cancellation.
 But thanks to the snug fit, you do not have to worry about the external clamor.
 From music to podcasts, you can listen to every form of audio with clarity.